momentum-xyz/docs/docs/what-is-odyssey/what-is-odyssey.md

 ## What is Odyssey?

-Odyssey is a social medium for content creation, collaboration, and community building in 3D.
+Content creation, collaboration, and community building in 3D.

 We enable creators eager to explore the digital format of 3D with intuitive interface & processes to craft and publish interactive 3D experiences in browser, together, as these stories unfold so we share knowledge networks and skills.